ExpressLRS/Docs/docs/software/user-defines.md

 ```
 NO_SYNC_ON_ARM
 ```
 **no sync on arm** doesn't transmit sync packets while armed.
-This is useful for racing as there is less time & packets wasted 🗑️ on sending sync packets. **HOWEVER** if you are doing serious long range ⛰️, keep this commented because in the case of a sustained failsafe, link can not be regained while armed.
+This is useful for racing as there is less time & packets wasted 🗑️ on sending sync packets (one packet every 5 seconds if connected). **HOWEVER** if you are doing serious long range ⛰️, keep this disabled because in the case of a sustained failsafe, link can not be regained while armed.

 AUX1 is the channel ExpressLRS uses to detect "ARMED", and this feature assumes that a **low value of the arm switch is disarmed, and a high value is armed**.
 OpenTX can invert your switch if you prefer it to be mechanically inverted.
-It may be best not to enable no sync on arm when you are first setting up ExpressLRS as it can be a source of confusion.
+It is best not to enable no sync on arm when you are first setting up ExpressLRS as it can be a source of confusion.

 ```
 FEATURE_OPENTX_SYNC